RhetTbull/qrlogo/README.md

 # qrlogo

-Create QR codes for URLs and automatically add the favicon logo to the QR code
+Simply python script to create QR codes for URLs and automatically add the favicon logo to the center of the QR code.

 ## Installation